 As careful as we are during our everyday lives, there are some things that are out of our control.
 Trauma to the eye and orbit (the bone surrounding the eye) is more common than you may think.
 Every day, around 2,000 people in America suffer job-related eye injuries.
-Dr. Rajjoub is an expert at handling orbital trauma and can help manage even serious cases.
+We are experts at handling orbital trauma and can help manage even serious cases.

 What Is Orbital and Eye Trauma?